Resolvability in Hypergraphs: Partition Dimension of Hypergraphs

 The lower bound given in Proposition \ref{p2} is sharp for an $n$-uniform linear hyperpath.

-In \cite{cha2}, it was shown that the partition dimension of a 2-uniform linear hypercycle (simple cycle) is three.
-The following result shows that the partition dimension of an $n$-uniform linear hypercycle is $n+1$ except when the number of edges is even in 3-uniform linear hypercycle.
+A 2-uniform hypercycle $\mathcal{C}_{k,2}$ is a simple connected cycle on $m$ vertices and it was shown that the partition dimension of a simple connected cycle is 3 \cite{cha2}, so $pd(\mathcal{C}_{k,2}) = 3$.
+In the next result, we investigate the partition dimension of 3-uniform hypercycle $\mathcal{C}_{k,3},\ k\geq 3$.